 Normal idle time happens due to normal business operation, which is not under the control of management, staff, or company.
-It is the idle time within manufacturing cycles, such as worker have to wait for a short period of machine breakdown or regular maintenance.
+It is the idle time within manufacturing cycles, such as worker have to wait for machine breakdown or regular maintenance.
 It can be the idle time during working hours due to worker personal breaks such as tea or toilet break.
 They are normally happening in the production process, which cannot avoid, but we have to ensure that they are within a manageable level.

 No business can run 100% efficiency, but as the management, we try to minimize the idle time to the lowest level.